Jgreub/treeline/README.md

 * Create a Postgres database named **treeline** on the default port 5432
 * Run `npm install` to download the npm dependencies into the *node_modules* directory
 * Run `npm run build` to bundle the javascript, html and sass files into the *resources/static* directory
-* Start the the spring boot server by executing the maven task `spring-boot:run`
+* Start the the spring boot server by executing the gradle task `bootRun`
 * Visit the website at **localhost:8080**

 ##### Extra development tools